 One area where you can see the difference is in relation to total debt and debt ratios.

-As an authorized user, the credit account doesn’t count against you when lenders calculate how much debt you owe in order to be approved for a loan.
+As an authorized user, the credit card account doesn’t count against you when lenders calculate how much debt you owe to be approved for a loan.
 With a joint account, the payments and balance count against you and could reduce the amount you’re approved for.

 Another way the two are different is in the approval process.
 As an authorized user, the creditor won’t do a credit check or even require an application in most instances.